Solve Complex Digital Challenges with a UX Strategy Sprint

 Once everyone is aligned on the problem statement and the current state of the digital experience (if applicable), we work together to identify high-value design opportunities and key areas of improvement.

 Ultimately, however, we must decide on a course of action.
 To that end, we use exercises such as dot voting and impact versus effort activities to identify the most promising ideas.
-Often, we find a way to weave together a number of ideas into a single concept.
-Other times, we land on a single idea or choose to continue exploring multiple concepts.
+Often, we find a way to weave together several ideas into a single concept.
+We often land on a single idea or continue exploring multiple concepts.

 Phase 3: Concept Design and Testing